 In 2017, three additional inclinometers were installed in the IRD to monitor the potential for movement (IN-1, IN-2, and IN-3; Figure 3).
 These inclinometers supplement three slope inclinometers that were installed in 1998 to monitor areas of the North Pit (I98-1, I98-2, and I98-3).
-Inclinometer readings in 2021 for IN-1, IN-2, and IN-3 did not indicate excessive movement for the monitoring cycle.
-Data for 198-3 was not gathered because of snow accumulation at the time of the survey.
-The 198-2 inclinometer data was not evaluated because of erroneous data.
-Inclinometer 198-1 indicates similar incremental displacement to that observed in previous years back to 2017.
-A detailed discussion of inclinometer data is presented in the 2021 Annual Inclinometer Monitoring Report included in Appendix B.
+Inclinometer readings in 2022 for IN-1, IN-2, and IN-3 did not indicate excessive movement for the monitoring cycle.
+Data for I98-1, I98-2, and I98-3 was not gathered because slope movement in 2022 because movements measured in past years were less than the survey equipment error.
+A detailed discussion of inclinometer data is presented in the 2022 Annual Inclinometer Monitoring Report included in Appendix B.